hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - It doesn't matter if the graph is directed or undirected
 - Loop on all virtices:
         def DFS(G):
-            mark unvisited all vertices v ∈ G.V
+            mark unvisited all vertices ν ∈ G.V

-            for v ∈ G.V:
+            for ν ∈ G.V:
-                if not visited (v):
+                if not visited (ν):
-                    Explore(v)
+                    Explore(ν)

 - Explore 1 path until hitting a dead end:
         def Explore (v ):